Schöneberg: Gay life

 The area around Nollendorfplatz has been the heart of gay life in Berlin, since the 1920s and early–1930s during the Weimar Republic.

-The Eldorado nightclub on Motzstraße was closed down by the Nazis on coming to power in December 1932.
+In December 1932, Berlin chief of police Kurt Melcher decreed the suppression of the city’s "depraved nightlife."
+This also included a prohibition on all "dance events of a homosexual nature."
+The Eldorado nightclub on Motzstraße was thus closed down slightly before the Nazis coming to power.
 Holocaust survivor Elsa Conrad co-ran the lesbian bar Mali und Igel.
 Inside the bar, was a club called Monbijou des Westens.
 The club was exclusive and catered for Berlin's lesbian, intellectual elite; one famous guest was the actress Marlene Dietrich.
 Each year the club hosted balls with up to 600 women in attendance.

 The painter and printmaker Otto Dix used patrons of this establishment as subjects for some of his works.
 Christopher Isherwood lived just around the corner on Nollendorfstraße.
 This apartment was the basis for his book Goodbye to Berlin (1939) and later the musical Cabaret (1966), and the film version of Cabaret (1972) is commemorated by a historic plaque on the building.

 Quarters

-The locality of Schöneberg includes the Stadtquartieres of Bayerisches Viertel (English: “Bavarian quarter”; an affluent residential area with streets named after Bavarian towns) and the Rote Insel (English: “red island”) as well as Lindenhof and the large natural park area Südgelände (English: “south grounds”) on the outside of the Ringbahn railway circle line.
+The locality of Schöneberg includes the Stadtquartieres of Bayerisches Viertel (English: "Bavarian quarter"; an affluent residential area with streets named after Bavarian towns) and the Rote Insel (English: "red island") as well as Lindenhof and the large natural park area Südgelände (English: "south grounds") on the outside of the Ringbahn railway circle line.